lambda-11235/ttyped/README.md

    identification.
 2. The ability to define axioms.
 3. Full reduction of terms that don't contain axioms.
-4. Extraction to the Untyped Lambda Calculus.
+4. Extraction to the Untyped Lambda Calculus and Scheme.
 5. A REPL that allows for easy experimentation with the CoC.

 There is also a version based on intuitionistic type theory in the